New study finds widespread concern about the health of government, democracy

 In Idaho, 76% of people surveyed said they believe the U.S. is headed down the wrong track.

-Thousands of President Donald Trump’s supporters storm the U.S. Capitol building following a “Stop the Steal” rally on Jan.
+In this file photo, thousands of former President Donald Trump’s supporters storm the U.S. Capitol building following a “Stop the Steal” rally on Jan.
 6, 2021, in Washington, D.C.
 The protesters stormed the historic building, breaking windows and clashing violently with police.
 Trump supporters had gathered in the nation’s capital to protest the ratification of President-elect Joe Biden’s Electoral College victory over Trump in the 2020 election.
-(Photo by Spencer Platt/Getty Images)
+(Spencer Platt/Getty Images)

 A survey commissioned by a Boise-based institute has found that a sizable minority of Mountain West residents think violence is justified when the government fails its people.